 The Reading Brain (Part 3): The Lexical Path

-When students read a word in their sight word vocabulary as a result of orthographic mapping, their brain follows the faster lexical path.
+When a student reads a word in their sight word vocabulary because of orthographic mapping ( i.e., permanent storage of a word in the brain), their brain follows the faster lexical path.

 A faster neural pathway.